dbt-labs/docs.getdbt.com/website/snippets/_enterprise-permissions-table.md

 * Project-level permissions &mdash; Permissions related to the projects in dbt Cloud.
 For example, repos and access to the IDE.

 ### Account roles
-Account roles are primarily designed for managing the dbt Cloud account.
-Permissions to alter the account settings (for example, generating service tokens, inviting users, configuring SSO).
-They may also have access to project-level permissions as well.
-The **Account Admin** role is the highest level of access that can be assigned.
+Account roles enable you to manage the dbt Cloud account and manage the account settings (for example, generating service tokens, inviting users, configuring SSO).
+They also provide project-level permissions.
+The **Account Admin** role is the highest level of access you can assign.

 #### Account permissions for account roles